Jingle All the Way: Plot

 After dropping off Jamie and Johnny, Ted attempts to seduce Liz, but she rejects him.
 Meanwhile, remembering his promise to Jamie to go to the parade, Howard decides to attend as well, but runs into Officer Hummell again.
 The resulting chase leads to Howard hiding inside a storage room, where he is mistaken for the actor portraying Turbo Man.

-As Turbo Man, Howard uses his chance to present the special edition action figure to Jamie, but they are confronted by Myron dressed as Turbo Man's archenemy, Dementor.
+As Turbo Man, Howard uses his chance to present the special edition action figure to Jamie.
+However, they are confronted by Myron dressed as Turbo Man's archenemy, Dementor.
 Despite Howard's pleas for Myron to stop, another chase ensues, during which Myron grabs the toy from Jamie but is cornered by the police, while Howard rescues Jamie.

 Howard reveals himself to his family and apologizes for his shortcomings.
 Officer Hummell returns the toy to Jamie, who decides to give the toy to Myron for his son.
-The entire parade then praises Howard as Jamie admits his performance as Turbo Man was the best present he could get.
+The entire parade then praises Howard as his son admits his performance as Turbo Man was the best present he could get.

-In a post-credits scene, Howard finishes decorating their Christmas tree later that night by putting the star on top.
-After kissing and hugging, Liz says that everything Howard went through for Jamie showed his love for him, and she says that if Howard is willing to go through what he did for the Turbo Man action figure, it makes her wonder, to which Howard asks, "What?"
-Then she smiles and asks Howard, "What did you get me?"
-With an alarmed expression, Howard realizes in horror that he completely forgot to buy her a gift, as the screen quickly fades to black, ending the film.